Using Texera to Perform Single-cell RNA Sequencing Analysis with R Language

 Next, we expanded the single UDF implementation into a more intricate workflow.
 Figure 5 illustrates the resulting workflow, which provides a more comprehensive and meaningful depiction of the data-processing steps.

-• The Raw Counts Scan operator scans 3 scRNA datasets from disk and merges them into a two dimensional matrix.
+operator scans 3 scRNA datasets from disk and merges them into a two dimensional matrix. - The

-• The Seurat operator creates the Seurat instance with the matrix by invoking the R library.
+operator creates the Seurat instance with the matrix by invoking the R library. - The

-• The QC operators each generate one corresponding plot and embed it into an HTML string.
+operators each generate one corresponding plot and embed it into an HTML string. - The

-• The HTML visualizer operators visualize the generated plots respectively.
+operators visualize the generated plots respectively. - The

-• The filter operator applies a filter logic on the Seurat instance.
+operator applies a filter logic on the Seurat instance. - The

 Transferring R objects back to Python